nipy/nilabels/README.md

 What can you do with the package labels_manager:

+## Tests - Nose

 ## Instructions
-The code can be installed as a python package on a virtualenv (strongly recommended as it is recommended to avoid installing this package on system python interpreter).
+The tools and manager in the code can be installed as a python package on a virtualenv (strongly recommended as it is recommended to avoid installing this package on system python interpreter).
-As usual I do not take responsibility for any damage this package may cause to everything of anyone.
 It is based on NiftyReg, NiftySeg, ITK-snap and some python (2.7) standard libraries

 + Install [NiftySeg](http://cmictig.cs.ucl.ac.uk/wiki/index.php/NiftySeg_install)